Guest author Ankita Singh shares how she used yoga for grief relief to help her overcome the loss of a loved one to Alzheimer’s disease.

 It’s never too late to start yoga.
-Elizabeth Postle, the author of this website, has recently started yoga classes at age 75.
+Elizabeth Postle, the author of this website, started yoga classes at age 75.

 Sales from our pages result in a small commission to us which helps us to continue our work supporting the grieving.

 Check out our lovely range of memorial jewelry for any lost loved one.
 Pendants, necklaces, rings or bracelets, we have them all in all kinds of styles.
 Choose for yourself or buy as a sympathy gift.

 Try a gentle hypnotherapy track to relax the mind.
 Learn how self-hypnosis can help you cope with grief at any time of the day or night.

 Honour your loved one with their own memorial website.
 Share photos, videos, memories and more with your family and friends in a permanent online website.
 Free for basic plan with no ads.

 Our free downloadable and printable document "The 10 Most Important Things You Can Do To Survive Your Grief And Get On With Life" will help you to be positive day to day.